slackhq/goSDL/README.md

 ### Using JIRA Enterprise

 Currently, this tool only supports JIRA Enterprise (on Premise) and doesn't support JIRA Cloud.
-This is because we need the support from scriprunner to create the additional REST API endpoint used to populate the checklist plugin.
+This is because we need the support from scriptrunner to create the additional REST API endpoint used to populate the checklist plugin.
 There are some Add-on dependencies required in your JIRA before using this tool:

 1. [ScriptRunner for Jira](https://marketplace.atlassian.com/plugins/com.onresolve.jira.groovy.groovyrunner/server/overview)
 	Required to create an additional JIRA API to update custom checklist in a ticket.